Linear algebra over T-pairs: Pairs

 A negation map is called a ``symmetry'' in \cite[Definition~2.3]{AGG2}.
-Although negation maps play the key role in \cite{AGG2,Row21,AGR2} we shall see in this paper that Property~N, sometimes in conjunction with $e$-idempotence, suffices to generalizes virtually all of the theory.
-See \Eref{modtr1} below for some examples.
+Although negation maps play the key role in \cite{AGG2,Row21,AGR2} we shall see in this paper that \PropertyN, sometimes in conjunction with $e$-idempotence, suffices to generalize much of the theory.

-\begin{INote} $\mcA_0=\zero$ in classical mathematics, and in this theory, $\mcA_0$ takes the place of $\zero$.
-The significance is that since $\tT$-bimodules need not have negation (for example, $\Net$), $\zero$ has no significant role except as a place marker in linear algebra.